 Macroscope by Piers Anthony features an unusual take on the energy being.
 Near the end of the book, it is revealed that an ancient civilization's members had long ago transferred their consciousness into the interference patterns produced by the reflection the alien signal makes against normal matter.
 In effect, they aren't even energy, but instead just a pattern floating above an energy field.

 The Isaac Asimov short story, Eyes Do More Than See, features energy beings.

-The obscure short story "The Waveries" features probably the most realistic take on this trope, decades beforeStar Trek.
+The Frederic Brown short story "The Waveries" features probably the most realistic take on this trope, decades beforeStar Trek.
 The eponymous waveries are literally living waves on the electromagnetic spectrum, and because they are waves, they interfere with technology (making electronics impossible) and are not sentient beings.

 Yet another sci-fi trope pioneered by Edward E. "Doc" Smith, whose Skylark Series included the "free minds" One through Seven, who've spent the megayears since their transformation wandering the universe in search of interesting new experiences.
 Their power is immense - One converts a human into Freemind Eight, then changes its mind and casually conjures him a new body and a starship, accurate to the last cell and circuit, just to get rid of him.